 - Apparently, the Philippines is a major power sometime in the future of the Doctor Who universe.
 In the classic series the Fourth Doctor makes reference to being with the Filipino army when they marched on Reykjavik in The Talons of Weng-Chiang.
 In the new series special "The Waters of Mars", there is an offhand mention of the Philippines making a Mars rocket.

-- Imperial Guard Novel Flesh and Iron by Henry Zhou, pits a Riverine Imperial Guard regiment against Chaos rebels that are clearly inspired by actual Filipino guerrillas and rebel groups throughout the 20th Century.
+- The Warhammer 40,000 Imperial Guard novel Flesh and Iron by Henry Zhou pits a Riverine Imperial Guard regiment against Chaos rebels that are clearly inspired by actual Filipino guerrillas and rebel groups throughout the 20th Century.
 Also, the planet where the novel is set (Solo Baston, the name itself being a form of one-sword/stick fighting within the eskrima fighting system) is tribal Philippines Recycled In Space.

 - Appear in the Red Alert 3: Paradox game mod to Red Alert 3 as La Résistance against the Empire of the Rising Sun.
 The Order of the Talon faction has riverine attack boats from the Philippine resistance.